Hemerdon House

 Wheelchair access

 All the reception rooms on the ground floor are accessible, and these are where most of the pieces of historical significance are to be found.
-Unfortunately, owing to the geography of the house there is no wheelchair access to the first floor and no disabled WC.
+Unfortunately, there is no wheelchair access to the first floor and no disabled WC.
+Access to the grounds and parkland is limited.
+Please contact us for more information.

-Built in the late 18th-century by the Woollcombe family, the current owners’ ancestors, Hemerdon House contains a wealth of local and family history, with artefacts collected by the family through generations.
+Built in the late eighteenth century by the Woollcombe family, the current owners’ ancestors, Hemerdon House contains a wealth of local and family history, with artefacts collected by the family through generations.

 On Open Days (please see their website for details) visitors are invited to enjoy a guided tour of the interior followed by a leisurely wander through the parkland with its pond and walled garden.